leandrocotsa/galga-updater-v2/README.md

 ### Client side
 The client is the device that will display the images.
-For this I've the Raspberry Pi Zero attached to a display.
-All the dependencies needed to run the client on Linux can be installed by running the created script for this purpose insside the `/client` directory:
+For this I used the Raspberry Pi Zero attached to a display.
+All the dependencies needed to run the client on Linux can be installed by running the created script for this purpose inside the `/client` directory:

 ```sh
 ./setup_dependecies.sh